dunhamsteve/aoc2022/README.md

 - Minus on editor tooling:
     - Showing the types is really annoying, makes the formatting of code look awful, I think I'd prefer on hover.
+- I keep forgeting snake_case
+- Writing > instead of >> can lead to some hard to follow syntax errors.

 ## Lean Notes